Trauma-Informed FacilitationOnline, three times in 2024

 Ahead of course commencement, you’ll receive some Group Care Agreements which we’ll discuss in the beginning of the course (you’re welcome to use/modify these for your own events).
 A nominated support person will also be part of the group, just in case anyone needs a little extra support during the training.

 This workshop will be recorded so you can study the sessions in your own time and catch anything you missed first time around.
-The recordings will only be available to course registrants and only for two weeks after each session (you will be able to watch but not download the recordings).
+The recordings will only be available to course attendees and only for two weeks after each session (you will be able to watch but not download the recordings).

 “Thank you so much for the workshop!
 I’ve just typed up my notes and reflecting on the new tools in my belt for working with my clients around sexuality and pleasure.